Handmade Essential Oil Soap for Christmas #1: Frankincense & Myrrh

 You can also check out my eBook, Hot Process Soap Making: How to Make & Customize Your Own Natural Hot Process Soaps for lots more soaping ideas for gifts and everything you need to know about making your own hot process soap!

-Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I'll receive a small commission at no extra cost to you.
-Thank you for helping support Healing Harvest Homestead---Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.
+Thank you, Heidi (Full Disclosure Here)

 What does my Frankincense & Myrrh Soap smell like?